EPCCed/nekbarebone/README.md

 which is then linked to the nekbarebone executable.

-By default the jl source is compiled to exags.a, however, the nekbarebone executable can instead be made to link an external exags libraries (such as one based on upc for example) by making suitable edits to the ./src/makefile.template file: first, set the IFEXAGSMPI variable to false and then set EXAGSLIBNAME and EXAGSLIBPATH to the name and path of the external exags library.
+By default the jl source is compiled to exags.a, however, the nekbarebone executable can instead be made to link to external exags libraries (such as one based on upc for example) by making suitable edits to the ./src/makefile.template file: first, set the IFEXAGSMPI variable to false and then set EXAGSLIBNAME and EXAGSLIBPATH to the name and path of the external exags library.